Who Is Liable for a Truck Accident?

 Commercial trucking is a complex industry with countless individuals and companies involved in the transportation of goods.
 The negligence of one or more of these parties can result in an accident; the key to recovering full compensation in your claim is determining all of the parties at fault.

-Our trucking accident lawyers will thoroughly investigate the crash on your behalf.
+Our truck accident lawyers will thoroughly investigate the crash on your behalf.
 The following parties may be liable for damages:

 The Truck Driver